auth0/docs/articles/quickstart/webapp/django/01-login.md

 ## Creating a Django project

-This tutorial assumes you already have a Django application set up.
+This guide assumes you already have a Django application set up.
 If that is not the case, follow the steps in the [Django Tutorial](https://docs.djangoproject.com/en/1.11/intro/tutorial01/).

 The sample project was created with the following command: